GitEin11/mp3_synched_lrc_spotify_downloader/README.md

 $ spotify auth login --client-id XXXXX --client-secret YYYYY
 ```

-Also put your a client ID/Secret on "./Spotify downloader" for spotdl
+Also put a client ID/Secret on "./Spotify downloader" for spotdl

 make sure all the scripts are executable

 Now all you need to do is play a song in your spotify client and run in terminal ./Spotify downloader
 all other description is commented in their respective script.